Skip to main content

 It is obvious to all stakeholders that the transportation time from the shipper to the consignee needs to be reduced.
 COAG investigates this issue and started to perform various measurements to assess those areas where processes could be improved.
 IATA will later share its views with the Global Air Cargo Advisory Group (GACAG) members.

-Download for free the Facility Capabilities Matrix to self-assess and verify the current capabilities of your facilities.
+Download for free the Facility Capabilities Matrix Checklist to self-assess and verify the current capabilities of your facilities.

 The FCM keeps in mind the existing framework for audits and assessments such as: